quicwg/base-drafts/draft-ietf-quic-recovery.md

 Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-Implementations MUST either use pacing or limit such bursts to minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14720)), the same as the recommended initial congestion window.
+Implementations MUST either use pacing or limit such bursts to the minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14720)), the same as the recommended initial congestion window.